 Though it makes logical sense to scale your furniture based on the size of your room, this approach can be limiting.
 In some cases, small-scaled furniture can work against you and have the opposite effect, making your room appear cramped.
 Alternatively, take the time to invest in a few large furniture pieces.
 This way, you end up with better quality furniture that really shines in your space.

 Hiding all of your belongings

 Clutter is something to avoid no matter the size of your room.
 That said, you don’t have to lock up all your things in storage in order to live a clutter-free existence.
 Instead, you can use your belongings in lieu of decor.
 Open bookshelves allow for ample light flow and an organized display of your favorite books, photos, and artifacts.

 Staying away from dark colors …

 While a light color palette is certainly the small-space-convention, dark walls can lend the illusion of depth.
 TIP Opt for a satin or semi-gloss paint, which will reflect light and enhance the dimensional effect of the room.

 … and patterns

-Instead of living in fear of making your small space appear even smaller by overdoing it with patterns, make patterns work for you.
-One idea: use crown molding to split your wall in half, and embellish the top portion with patterned wallpaper.
-This will draw the eye upward, utilizing the room’s vertical space.
+Rather than avoiding patterns altogether, find a creative way to make patterns work for you.
+One idea is to use crown molding to split your wall in half.
+You can then embellish the top portion of your wall with patterned wallpaper.
+This will draw the eye upward, lending your ceilings the illusion of height.